 1) Learn to induce your body’s Relaxation Response, and do it regularly

 One of our greatest defenses against chronic anxiety is the body’s innate “Relaxation Response”, first characterized by legendary Harvard researcher Dr. Herbert Benson.
 When you induce this physiological response, muscle tension decreases, the heart rate slows, blood pressure decreases, and stress hormone levels drop.
 For at least 10 minutes every morning, I use a relaxation technique to calm any anxieties about the day and decrease physical tension.
 I put on burbling water sounds in my earphones and breathe deeply, consciously relaxing my body.
-For an added boost – also proven in research to be beneficial to brain and body – I focus on the words of a calming Scripture (I’m Christian, I love meditating on Isaiah 26:3) and contemplate the great comfort that God is in charge, that I can trust that and be at peace.
-My faith is personally my number one go-to for any and all difficulties and fears in my life, it helps so much.
+For an added boost – also proven in research to be beneficial to brain and body – I focus on the words of a calming prayer and contemplate the great comfort in my belief that God is in charge, that I can trust that and be at peace.

 2) Breathe throughout the day, and more intentionally when stressed

 Anxious, stressed people are shallow breathers.
 Worried minds that are full of anxieties and tensions feel that much worse when not well oxygenated.
 Holding our breath and breathing shallowly also contributes to nasty muscle tension.
 I love using a “4-6-8” breath technique at various times throughout the day.
 Breathe in through your nose for 4 counts, hold it deeply in your lungs for 6, and breathe out through your mouth for 8, breathing out tension as you do so and feeling your body relax.
 Even just one round of this breathing makes a difference, you’ll feel better.
 I practice it when put on hold on the phone, or waiting at a stoplight, or any time I feel particularly tense, stressed or nervous.